 You can get condensed milk at any grocery stores in the United States.
-You just can pour over desired amount on the ice.
-Condensed milk by itself tastes great over shaved ice, but if you add green tea and/or stewed sweet adzuki beans, it tastes heavenly.
+Just can pour it over desired amount on the ice.
+Condensed milk by itself tastes great over shaved ice, but if you add green tea and/or stewed sweet adzuki beans, you feel like you were in Japan.

 At traditional Japanese sweet shops, sweetened green tea is in the form of syrup.
 I could make syrup if I dissolve this sweetened green tea powder mix into small amount of water.
 But since I found out that syrup melts ice much quicker than powder, I just sprinkle this sweet green tea powder over the shaved ice.

-Stewed sweet adzuki beans can be bought in a can or in a vacuum pack, but can be made on your own.
-Particularly, if you want to eat organic adzuki beans, you need to cook on your own.
+Stewed sweet adzuki beans can be bought in a can or in a vacuum pack, but homemade taste much better.
 Follow the instruction of how to cook sweet adzuki beans.
-If you stew adzuki beans on your own, you can make a potful of sweet adzuki beans in less than $5.00.
+If you stew adzuki beans on your own, you can make a big potful of sweet adzuki beans in less than $5.00.

 I bought my hand cranking ice shaver from Japan, as it was on sale.
 But I found a similar item on Amazon.
 I think there’s no need to buy more expensive electric ones, because hand cranking is a part of fun.